PouyaSonej/PouyaSonej.github.io/_teaching/project-9.md

 location: "Shiraz, Iran"
 ---

-In this project, I have trained my pretrained RetinaNet on NWPU-VHR-10 dataset.
+This project involves training a pretrained RetinaNet model on the NWPU-VHR-10 dataset, which contains high-resolution aerial images for object detection tasks.

-You can access the code and images in this GitHub repository.
+The project demonstrates the application of RetinaNet for detecting objects in aerial images, showcasing its effectiveness in handling imbalanced datasets.
+The code and images can be accessed in this GitHub repository.

 **Link to the gihub repository:**